Effective altruism is widely misunderstood, even among its supporters.

 In short, effective altruism is commonly viewed as being about the moral obligation to donate as much money as possible to evidence-backed global poverty charities, or other measurable ways of making a short-term impact.

-In fact, effective altruism is not about any specific way of doing good.
+In fact, the core idea of effective altruism is not about any specific way of doing good.

-What unites people interested in effective altruism is they pose the question – how can I best contribute with the time and money I’m willing to give? – rather than how they answer that question.
+What unites people interested in effective altruism is they pose the question – how can I best contribute with what I’m willing to use to help others? – rather than how they answer that question.

 Below, we excerpt more detail on these misconceptions from Will’s paper.